charlottegiseleweil/pdm_report/src/06_Conclusion.md

 Several initiatives are going in this direction, Credit Suisse for example, expressed their long-term intent of creating a conservation finance asset class (@CS and @McKinsey).
 It has been proven to be possible to deliver great conservation impacts while generating returns for investors ((*good reference about that by any chance bpb?*) and @McKinsey).
 Furthermore, @McKinsey states that *"There would be sufficient financial capital available to meet conservation investment needs if the main investor segments globally allocated 1% of their new and reinvested capital to conservation."*

-(more here... todo?)

-## Ending note: engaging a broader audience into major decisions
+## Engaging a broader audience into major decisions
 An effective visualization of natural capital assessment results must simplifies its complexity to be understandable, while staying rigorous.
 It would communicates its point in an engaging way, allowing more actors to get involved in natural capital sustainable management.
 Many decisions and investments are today left apart, because the actors and investors do not understand the complex problematic, these visualization decision support tools really aims to solve this problem.
 By involving a broader audience into major decisions, they are a democracy tool ! (*okay maybe getting too much there !*)